 Your motorcycle may not be your only form of transportation.
 If you also own a car, truck, van or SUV, then you most likely already have an Auto Insurance policy.
 At least, we hope you do.
 If you don’t, or if your looking for a cheaper rate, call an Insurance Specialist at (855) 919-4247.
 However, let’s assume you do have an Auto Insurance policy.
 Guess what?
 It does not cover your motorcycle.

 California law requires you to carry Liability Insurance that is specific to your motorcycle.
 Let’s say you get pulled over while riding your bike.Â You’ll likelyÂ get asked for proof of insurance.
 Well, handing over your Car Insurance card won’t do you any good.
 To legally ride your bike, you need a Motorcycle Insurance policy.

 2. The minimum levels of insurance for your motorcycle are the same as those for your car.

-Like most other states, California mandates that you purchase a minimum amount of coverage for your motorcycle.
-How much?
+Like most states, California mandates that you purchase a minimum amount of insurance coverage for your motorcycle.
+So, what’s the minimum amount you need?
 The short version is 15/30/5.

 5. You are required by law to carry proof of insurance when riding your motorcycle.